Egypt's Economy Limps Along After Protests

 FLINTOFF: El-Naggar, a long-time critic of the government's economic policies, says there's another potentially more serious problem.
 He says people who gained illicit profits under the Mubarak government are now trying to get their money out of the country.

-Mr. EL-NAGGAR: A lot of corrupted businessmen and corrupted politician trying to transfer their money from Egyptian pound to dollar, to euro, to Afrikaans to transfer it abroad.
+EL: A lot of corrupted businessmen and corrupted politician trying to transfer their money from Egyptian pound to dollar, to euro, to Afrikaans to transfer it abroad.
 And so there is a big pressure on Egyptian pound in this moment.

-The next step in resuming Egypt's economic life will be the opening of the stock market.
+FLINTOFF: The next step in resuming Egypt's economic life will be the opening of the stock market.
 But El-Naggar warns that the results could be catastrophic if the market is open too soon.

-Mr. EL-NAGGAR: Now, if stock market opened before removing Mubarak and creating or making a new government from those people who protest against this regime, I think there will be a big collapse.
+EL: Now, if stock market opened before removing Mubarak and creating or making a new government from those people who protest against this regime, I think there will be a big collapse.

-Corey Flintoff, NPR News, Cairo.
+FLINTOFF: Corey Flintoff, NPR News, Cairo.

 INSKEEP: You're listening to MORNING EDITION from NPR News.